wp-plugins/wordpress-ecommerce/readme.txt

 == Changelog ==

+= 2.9.5.3 =
+* Fixed: Fatal errors when MarketPress Pro is activated while MarketPress lite is also activated
+* Fixed: PHP warnings with wp_title_output()
+* Fixed: Nav Menu items classes not being applied correctly
+* Fixed: Bug with pagination when displaying products from a given category using [mp_list_products] short code

+= 2.9.5.2 =
+* Added: BN codes to PayPal gateways

 = 2.9.5.1 =
 * Added: UPS shipping gateway now allows admin to choose the appropriate pickup type allowing for more accurate rate requests
 * Fixed: When using global product list the "buy now" button adds the item to a cart that doesn't exist http://wp.mu/a2i